Yelinz/switchingsoftware/content/articles/frequently-asked-questions/index.en.md

 ### Do you have a Patreon, Liberapay or other way to financially support the site?

-Currently not, as switching.software's site costs are relatively low.

-However, switching.software recommends that you instead donate to free and open source projects linked on the various pages.
-Choose the ones you appreciate.
+Currently not, as switching.software's site costs are quite low.
+However, we recommend that you instead donate to free and open source projects linked on the various pages.
+Pick the ones you appreciate.

 If you want to [support us non-financially][support-us], follow the link.